Westminster Higher Education Forum

 This conference will examine priorities and next steps for Higher Technical Qualifications (HTQs) in England, including what is currently working for the sector and what could be improved.

-It will be an opportunity to look at the rollout of new HTQs in September 2024 and 2025 as part of the phased implementation in England, adding business, health, STEM, advisory and service sector qualifications.
+It will be an opportunity to look at the rollout of new HTQs in September 2024 and ahead to further rollout in 2025 as part of the phased implementation in England, introducing business, health, STEM, advisory and service sector qualifications.

-Delegates will assess next steps following the Institute for Apprenticeships and Technical Education (IfATE) consultation earlier this year, seeking views on how to strengthen technical skills at levels 4 to 6, and on which HTQs could be eligible for funding under the Lifelong Learning Entitlement (LLE).
+Those attending will assess next steps for HTQs following IfATE’s consultation earlier this year, which sought views on how to strengthen technical skills at levels 4 to 6, and on which HTQs could be eligible for funding under the Lifelong Learning Entitlement (LLE).

-Sessions in the agenda will examine IfATE’s proposals for a larger range of approval categories in the aim of accommodating a broader choice of technical qualifications at levels 4 to 6.
-There will be discussion on next steps for shaping inclusive future training programmes, increasing the range of occupational routes, meeting green skill needs, and improving employer collaboration to meet learner demand.
+Sessions in the agenda will examine IfATE’s proposals for a greater range of approval categories, with the aim of accommodating a broader choice of technical qualifications at levels 4 to 6.
+There will be discussion on next steps for shaping inclusive future training programmes, increasing the range of occupational routes, meeting green skill needs and improving employer collaboration to meet learner demand.

 Ways that uptake could be boosted will also be considered, following the Skills Commission finding a widespread lack of understanding of HTQs and their distinctiveness from apprenticeships among learners, parents, education providers and employers.

-We also expect wider discussion on how to tackle barriers to HTE uptake, including strategies for promoting better awareness, and addressing concerns surrounding perceived financial disincentives for employers and individuals to pursue HTQs as an option due to uncertainty around the value of HTQs for employability.
+We also expect wider discussion on how to tackle barriers to HTE uptake, including strategies for promoting better awareness, and addressing concerns surrounding perceived financial disincentives for employers and individuals to pursue HTQs as an option due to uncertainty around their value for employability.

 The agenda also looks at key issues for employers, and implications for the economy and skills pipeline.
-Delegates will assess impact of proposed new Government reforms to the Apprenticeship Levy and options for giving employers greater flexibility in the use of the Levy to include HTQs.
-They will also discuss wider post-16 strategy proposals, including the establishment of Technical Excellence Colleges and a new Skills England body, to bring together business, training providers and unions to deliver the Industrial Strategy.
+Delegates will assess the impact of the new Government’s proposed reforms to the Apprenticeship Levy and options for giving employers greater flexibility in the use of the Levy to include HTQs.
+Delegates will discuss wider post-16 strategy proposals, including the establishment of Skills England body to bring together business, training providers and unions to deliver the Industrial Strategy, and the role of the £300m of funding in the Budget to help young people develop skills in further education.

-We are pleased to be able to include keynote contributions from: Graham Hasting-Evans, CEO, NOCN Group; and report Co-Chair, Higher Technical Qualifications: How to Liberate Employers & Skill Workers for the Future; and a senior speaker confirmed from the Institute for Apprenticeships and Technical Education (IFATE).
+We are pleased to be able to include keynote sessions with a senior speaker confirmed from DfE, as well as: Graham Hasting-Evans, CEO, NOCN Group; and report Co-Chair, Higher Technical Qualifications: How to Liberate Employers & Skill Workers for the Future; Imran Tahir, Research Economist, Institute for Fiscal Studies; and Emma Roberts, Director, External Affairs, WorldSkills UK.

 Graham Hasting-Evans